mirr254/gluu-server-helm/README.md

 ## Prerequisites

 - kubernetes 1.5+
-- PV provisioner support int the underlying infreastructure
+- PV provisioner support in the underlying infrastructure

 ## installing the chart